Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 1. Purpose: To provide on-going feedback for all full-time untenured faculty, probationary and non-probationary, not undergoing the third-year review or tenure review.

-2. Procedure: Department chairs (or deans) will provide the Faculty Personnel Council with a brief evaluation of all full-time untenured faculty members in their department (or school) who are not undergoing third-year or tenure review.
-In the case of one-person departments or departments without a tenured faculty member, the Provost, in consultation with the member of the department who is a candidate for review, will select a tenured faculty member from a related discipline to perform the functions of the chair.
-In cases where the candidate for review is the chair of the department, the Provost, in consultation with the candidate, will select a tenured faculty member normally of the same department or a related discipline to perform the review functions of the chair.
+2. Procedure: Department chairs (or deans) will provide the Faculty Personnel Committee with a brief evaluation of all full-time untenured faculty members in their department (or school) who are not undergoing third-year or tenure review.
+In the case of one-person departments or departments without a tenured faculty member, the Vice President for Academic Affairs and Provost, in consultation with the member of the department who is a candidate for review, will select a tenured faculty member from a related discipline to perform the functions of the chair.
+In cases where the candidate for review is the chair of the department, the Vice President for Academic Affairs and Provost, in consultation with the candidate, will select a tenured faculty member normally of the same department or a related discipline to perform the review functions of the chair.
 The chairperson will visit the classrooms of these untenured faculty members.
-The Council encourages unannounced visits.
-After visiting the classroom, the chairperson will submit to the Provost's Office responses to a questionnaire and accompanying letter primarily designed to evaluate the teaching effectiveness of the untenured faculty member.
+The Committee encourages unannounced visits.
+After visiting the classroom, the chairperson will submit to the Vice President for Academic Affairs and Provost's Office responses to a questionnaire and accompanying letter primarily designed to evaluate the teaching effectiveness of the untenured faculty member.
 The questionnaire and letter also solicits comments regarding the candidate's scholarly and service activities.
 After the first year, the chairperson will also submit a current curriculum vitae for the candidate.
-In addition, the Provost shall provide supplemental material from the candidate's personnel file.
+In addition, the Vice President for Academic Affairs and Provost shall provide supplemental material from the candidate's personnel file.

 3. Schedule: For full-time untenured faculty in any year of employment when they are not undergoing a third-year or tenure review, the department chair (or dean) should submit the questionnaire and letter by February 1.

-4. Council Action: If members of the Faculty Personnel Council determine that this review indicates satisfactory performance, the Provost will send a letter to the candidate summarizing the Council's assessment and the candidate's appointment may continue.
-If in the Council's assessment areas of concern are raised, the Provost will bring these to the candidate's attention in the letter.
-If the chair's report and/or student evaluations raise concerns that performance in the classroom is unsatisfactory, the Council will initiate prompt observations of the candidate's teaching.
-The Faculty Personnel Council will select appropriate individuals to make these observations.
-Based on the information gathered, the Council will make a recommendation regarding the untenured faculty member's continuation at the College.
-The Provost will issue a letter of review, subject to contractual provisions discussed in Section 11, no later than thirty days after the Faculty Personnel Council makes its assessments and recommendations.
+4. Committee Action: If members of the Faculty Personnel Committee determine that this review indicates satisfactory performance, the Vice President for Academic Affairs and Provost will send a letter to the candidate summarizing the Committee’s assessment and the candidate's appointment may continue.
+If in the Committee’s assessment areas of concern are raised, the Vice President for Academic Affairs and Provost will bring these to the candidate's attention in the letter.
+If the chair's report and/or student evaluations raise concerns that performance in the classroom is unsatisfactory, the Committee will initiate prompt observations of the candidate's teaching.
+The Faculty Personnel Committee will select appropriate individuals to make these observations.
+Based on the information gathered, the Committee will make a recommendation regarding the untenured faculty member's continuation at the College.
+The Vice President for Academic Affairs and Provost will issue a letter of review, subject to contractual provisions discussed in Section 11, no later than thirty days after the Faculty Personnel Committee makes its assessments and recommendations.

 B. THIRD YEAR REVIEW PROCEDURES (Reappointment)

-1. Purpose: To assist probationary faculty members and to provide an effective means of communicating Centenary's expectations for tenure, the department chairpersons, the Faculty Personnel Council, and the Provost of the College will conduct a thorough evaluation of the status of each probationary faculty member during that individual's third year of full-time service at Centenary or its equivalent as determined by the probationary faculty member’s initial contract.
+1. Purpose: To assist probationary faculty members and to provide an effective means of communicating Centenary's expectations for tenure, the department chairpersons, the Faculty Personnel Committee, and the Vice President for Academic Affairs and Provost of the College will conduct a thorough evaluation of the status of each probationary faculty member during that individual's third year of full-time service at Centenary or its equivalent as determined by the probationary faculty member’s initial contract.

 2. Schedule: The due date for receipt of third-year review materials is the first working day in December.
-All materials should be sent to the Office of the Provost and Dean of the College by the chairperson of the candidate for review, except for the letters from tenured faculty members, which should be sent directly to the provost's office.
+All materials should be sent to the Office of the Vice President for Academic Affairs and Provost and Dean of the College by the chairperson of the candidate for review, except for the letters from tenured faculty members, which should be sent directly to the Vice President for Academic Affairs and Provost's office.

-3. Candidate's Portfolio: The chairperson and candidate assemble a portfolio of material, which should be submitted to the Provost's Office.
-In the case of one-person departments or departments without a tenured faculty member, the Provost, in consultation with the member of the department who is a candidate for tenure review, will select a tenured faculty member from a related discipline to perform the functions of the chair.
-In cases where the candidate for review is the chair of the department, the Provost, in consultation with the candidate, will select a tenured faculty member normally of the same department or a related discipline to perform the review functions of the chair.
-In any case, the Provost will have the final decision on which tenured faculty member to select.
+3. Candidate's Portfolio: The chairperson and candidate assemble a portfolio of material, which should be submitted to the Vice President for Academic Affairs and Provost's Office.
+In the case of one-person departments or departments without a tenured faculty member, the Vice President for Academic Affairs and Provost, in consultation with the member of the department who is a candidate for review, will select a tenured faculty member from a related discipline to perform the functions of the chair.
+In cases where the candidate for review is the chair of the department, the Vice President for Academic Affairs and Provost, in consultation with the candidate, will select a tenured faculty member normally of the same department or a related discipline to perform the review functions of the chair.
+In any case, the Vice President for Academic Affairs and Provost will have the final decision on which tenured faculty member to select.
 For portfolio contents, see Candidate Portfolio section below.

-4. Additional Material: The Provost shall provide supplementary material from the candidate's personnel file.
+4. Additional Material: The Vice President for Academic Affairs and Provost shall provide supplementary material from the candidate's personnel file.

-5. Council Action: After careful study of the faculty member's material, consultation with the appropriate chairperson, and an interview of the faculty member, the Faculty Personnel Council will make clear and definite recommendations to the administration that the faculty member:
+5. Committee Action: After careful study of the faculty member's material, consultation with the appropriate chairperson, and an interview of the faculty member, the Faculty Personnel Committee will make clear and definite recommendations to the administration that the faculty member:

-• Has received a favorable third-year review and should therefore continue in the probationary period.
-The Council will recommend to the Provost that all faculty members whose overall performance is evaluated as "satisfactory" will receive a uniform merit pay raise.
+a.
+Has received a favorable third-year review and should therefore continue in the probationary period.
+The Committee will recommend to the Vice President for Academic Affairs and Provost that all faculty members whose overall performance is evaluated as "satisfactory" will receive a uniform merit pay raise.

-• Has deficiencies or areas of concern which must be addressed.
-The Faculty Personnel Council should specify these areas and the time and scope of an additional review.
+b.
+Has deficiencies or areas of concern which must be addressed.
+The Faculty Personnel Committee should specify these areas and the time and scope of an additional review.

 C. TENURE REVIEW PROCEDURES

 1. Schedule: The due date for receipt of tenure review materials is the first Friday of the fall term.
-All materials should be sent to the Provost's office.
+All materials should be sent to the Vice President for Academic Affairs and Provost's office.

-2. Candidate's Portfolio: The chairperson and candidate assemble a portfolio of material, which should be submitted to the Provost's Office.
-In the case of one-person departments or departments without a tenured faculty member, the Provost, in consultation with the member of the department who is a candidate for tenure review, will select a tenured faculty member from a related discipline to perform the functions of the chair.
-In cases where the candidate for review is the chair of the department, the Provost, in consultation with the candidate, will select a tenured faculty member normally of the same department or a related discipline to perform the review functions of the chair.
-In any case, the Provost will have the final decision on which tenured faculty member to select.
+2. Candidate's Portfolio: The chairperson and candidate assemble a portfolio of material, which should be submitted to the Vice President for Academic Affairs and Provost's Office.
+In the case of one-person departments or departments without a tenured faculty member, the Vice President for Academic Affairs and Provost, in consultation with the member of the department who is a candidate for tenure review, will select a tenured faculty member from a related discipline to perform the functions of the chair.
+In cases where the candidate for review is the chair of the department, the Vice President for Academic Affairs and Provost, in consultation with the candidate, will select a tenured faculty member normally of the same department or a related discipline to perform the review functions of the chair.
+In any case, the Vice President for Academic Affairs and Provost will have the final decision on which tenured faculty member to select.
 For portfolio contents, see Candidate Portfolio section below.

-3. Additional Material: The Provost shall provide supplementary material from the candidate's personnel file.
+3. Additional Material: The Vice President for Academic Affairs and Provost shall provide supplementary material from the candidate's personnel file.

-4. Council Action: After careful study and discussion of the faculty member's portfolio and other relevant information, consultation with the appropriate chairperson, and an interview of the faculty member, the Faculty Personnel Council will make a recommendation to the Provost regarding tenure.
+4. Committee Action: After careful study and discussion of the faculty member's portfolio and other relevant information, consultation with the appropriate chairperson, and an interview of the faculty member, the Faculty Personnel Committee will make a recommendation to the Vice President for Academic Affairs and Provost regarding tenure.

-5. Final Action: The Provost makes a recommendation to the President based on the Faculty Personnel Council's recommendation and his/her review of the tenure material.
+5. Final Action: The Vice President for Academic Affairs and Provost makes a recommendation to the President based on the Faculty Personnel Committee's recommendation and his/her review of the tenure material.
 The President in turn makes a recommendation to the Board of Trustees.
 The Board of Trustees makes the final decision regarding tenure.
-In the case of non-tenure the Provost will send a letter to the faculty member explaining the reasons for failure to award tenure no later than thirty days after the Board of Trustees makes its recommendation.
-At the candidate's request the Provost and chairperson of the Faculty Personnel Council will meet with the faculty member to discuss the reasons for failure to award tenure.
+In the case of non-tenure the Vice President for Academic Affairs and Provost will send a letter to the faculty member explaining the reasons for failure to award tenure no later than thirty days after the Board of Trustees makes its recommendation.
+At the candidate's request the Vice President for Academic Affairs and Provost and chairperson of the Faculty Personnel Committee will meet with the faculty member to discuss the reasons for failure to award tenure.
 If the candidate so desires, the department chairperson may be present at this meeting to discuss the decision with the candidate.

 D. PROMOTION REVIEW PROCEDURES